yarapolana/rocketshoes-react/README.md

 </p>

 <h1 align="center">👠 React + Redux Challenge</h1>
-<p>This is a ecommerce mobile application for iOS & Android, and a code challenge from a class in Rocketseat's Bootcamp.
-The challenge involves implementing flux architecture to a react native project from scratch. <a href="#description" >Read Description</a></p>
+<p>This is a ecommerce application for the web, and a code challenge from a class in Rocketseat's Bootcamp.
+The challenge involves implementing flux architecture to a react project from scratch. <a href="#description" >Read Description</a></p>

 <p align="center">
   <img src="https://img.shields.io/github/package-json/dependency-version/yarapolana/rocketshoes-react/react.svg" >